-So far the company has used a predetermined overhead rate based on DLH to allocate the overhead.
+So far, the company has used a predetermined overhead rate based on DLH to allocate the overhead.
 Last year, the overhead rate was $520,000/6,500 DLH = $80 per DLH.
 After adding the respective revenue data, the proﬁtability analysis featuring the two products is below.